campus-experts/spring-2017/communities/UNAM-Engineering/community-impact-proposal.md

 We strongly believe that opening school projects gives others the posibility to learn from others.
 We're open to have a diverse community based on the will to learn and share.
-We know that students on the campus are developing projects and research papers that should be proudly shown to others outside college.
+We know that students on the campus are developing projects and research papers that should be proudly shown to others outside the university.

 ## Proposal